PatsFans.com Menu

 “He’s just very consistent.
 In fact, he may do a little better sometimes in those conditions than sometimes he does when it’s almost perfect out there.
 We’ve just come to have a lot of confidence in him and I think it’s from just seeing him day after day be able to be here, work hard, be well prepared, and whether it’s in the aspects of conditioning, or whether it’s kicking field goals or kicking off, he’s pretty consistent and gives you about what you expect pretty much every time out.

-He also provides them with an extra player during kick-off coverages.
+He also provides them with an extra player during kick-off coverage.
 While most teams have 10-guys covering kicks on kickoffs, Vinatieri has shown he’s not afraid to make a tackle when called upon.
-He’s made three this season and also is remembered by many for the time he ran down and tackled Herschel Walker.
-Vinatieri was a linebacker in high-school and hasn’t forgotten how to hit people.
+He’s made three this season and is also remembered by many for the time he ran down and tackled Herschel Walker.
+Vinatieri was a linebacker in high school and hasn’t forgotten how to hit people.
 He’s saved a couple of touchdowns this season, and that’s something that hasn’t gone unnoticed.

 PatsFans.com — Independent Patriots Coverage Since 2000